The Car Connection Mazda MAZDA6 Overview

 For 2017, Mazda has added to the range-topping Grand Touring optioned up with the Premium Package its new G-Vectoring Control System, which works like "trail braking" by applying engine braking when the wheels are turned to shift weight forward.
 The end goal is to increase grip on the front tires in order to maximize turn-in tenacity.
 Once the turn is held, the system releases the torque load to transfer weight to the rear of the car.
 Mazda says that the deceleration force is subtle—just 0.01 g or less—in order to retain a more natural feel on the road.

 For 2018, Mazda revised the interior with more premium amenities such as ventilated and offered an uprated turbo-4 borrowed form the CX-9 crossover.
 It makes 250 horsepower (using premium unleaded) in the Mazda 6 and is paired exclusively to a 6-speed automatic transmission; a manual is standard with the largely carried-over non-turbo base engine.
 Mazda improved the suspension and chassis in the sedan for 2018, offering a more composed ride.
 What wasn't added?
 An updated infotainment system, natch.

 The IIHS named the 2019 Mazda 6 a Top Safety Pick winner.
 Changes were minimal for the 2020 model year.

-Mazda 6 History
+Mazda 6 history

 The Mazda 6 i Grand Touring was the highest-end model.
-It was fitted with the four-cylinder engine, sharing most of its features of the V-6-powered Mazda 6 s Grand Touring except for the six-cylinder car's 18-inch alloy wheels and six-speed automatic transmission.
-The Mazda6 s Touring Plus offered the same features as the Mazda6 i Touring Plus, with the substitution of the V-6 engine and six-speed automatic.
+It was fitted with the four-cylinder engine, sharing most of its features with the V-6-powered Mazda 6 s Grand Touring except for the six-cylinder car's 18-inch alloy wheels and 6-speed automatic transmission.
+The Mazda 6 s Touring Plus offered the same features as the Mazda 6 i Touring Plus, with the substitution of the V-6 engine and 6-speed automatic.